sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_3_Answered.md

-#### Tree Traversals Depth First Traversal (Preorder, Inorder and Postorder), Breadth First Traversal, Construction of Expression Tree.
+#### Tree Traversals Depth First Traversal (Preorder, Inorder and Postorder), Breadth First Traversal,

+Write the algorithm for Binary Tree Inorder, Preorder and Postorder traversal.

 Find the following in the tree given:
 i.
 Balance factor of the tree.